typedb/typedb-dependencies/images/docker/ubuntu-2x/README.md

 ### Execution

-On Linux of a suitable architecture, use `bazel run //images/docker/ubuntu-2x:<target>`.
+Using a suitable OS and architecture, use `bazel run //images/docker/ubuntu-2x:<target>`.

-On Mac, run `assemble-docker.sh` and `deploy-docker.sh` manually, providing all the required arguments.
+If Bazel rules do not work on your machine, run `assemble-docker.sh` and `deploy-docker.sh` manually, providing all the required arguments.
 See `BUILD` for passed arguments examples.